annafatkina/test-task-led/README.md

 ```

-## How to build and run the system.
+## How to build and run the system

 This is a cmake project.
 You can build it by cmake or simply run `install.sh`
 script.
 Then run server and clients.